ofir-e/cra-template-learning-exercises/template/README.md

 you can even debug your ts react code thru vscode using f5 (after npm start) which will open it in chrome and will be debugged in your vscode

-the exercises are located in exercises folder each exercise have a single file named ex(number here).tsx that you need to fix in each file you have instructions on what you are allowed to change good luck!
+the exercises are located in exercises folder.

+each exercise have a single file named ex(number here).tsx that you need to fix.

+in each file you have instructions on what you are allowed to change.

+good luck!